jackdeadman/tracking-annotator/README.md

 ## Instructions
 You can use the tool without installing it locally by using the ([Live Demo](https://jackdeadman.github.io/tracking-annotator/index.html)).

 Because this tool is a web application the videos need to be served over a webserver.
 The easiest way to do this it to run a static server.
 See `./serve_videos.sh` as an example.
-This script mounts a remote drive and starts a server using node (Note: `python -m http.server` has issued with some videos!).
+This script mounts a remote drive and starts a server using node (Note: `python -m http.server` has issues with some videos!).
 The server hosting the videos must enable cross-origin resource sharing (CORS) e.g., `npx http-server --cors`.

 Any video format supported by your web browser can be used, MP4 is probably the best choice.